RaviPi-Kore/webrtc_demo/README.md

 # Prerequisites

-The installation will require a ngrock and simple webserver like nginx, apache etc..
+The installation will require a ngrok and simple webserver like nginx, apache etc..

 ### Local Setup